Best one-person tents for 2025 | Tested and reviewed

 How do I clean and repair a tent?

-To maintain the performance and waterproofing of your tent, you need to care for and clean them properly.
+To maintain the performance and waterproofing of your product, you need to care for and clean your tent properly.

 Tent cleaning and care is easy and primarily involves cleaning them after use with the correct cleaning products and making sure they're completely dry before storing them away.